 In January 1873, Charles joined with other young men of the Kingwood Methodist-Episcopal Church and organized a Young Men's Prayer Meetings Association, "to hold meetings at 4 p.m. each Sabbath," according to the 1950 booklet entitled Through the Years: A History of Methodism in Kingwood, West Virginia, and authored by Ethel Peaslee Beerbower.
 His brother James Eyster Murdock Sr. was elected president of this prayer association.

 When Charles reached age 22, later in 1873, he moved to Ironton, where many of his siblings were already living.
 “For a time,” said the Ironton Daily Register, [he] “was connected with the W.A.
 Murdock wholesale grocery….”
 A listing for the Murdock grocery in 1887 shows it was located at the corner of Second and Lawrence Streets.
 As well, the firm of Murdock & Co. operated a receiving, forwarding and commission merchant business with its office at the "Wharf-boat."

 On Jan 4, 1876, at the age of 25, Charles married 22-year-old Missouri L. Stone (1854-1921), also a native of Kingwood and the daughter of Clayburn Stone.

-Charles and Missouri had three daughters – Minnie Dodds, Adalyn "Addie" Johnston and Julia Helen Fisher.
+Together, Charles and Missouri produced a family of three daughters – Minnie Dodds, Adalyn "Addie" Johnston and Julia Helen Fisher.